FangpingWan/DeepCPI/README.md

 1. To generate features and make predictions, please unzip the embedding files and use functions provided in DeepCPI.py.

-2. Trained models to reproduce GPCR predictions in our paper are zipped in trained_models.rar.
+2. Trained models that can reproduce GPCR predictions in our paper are zipped in trained_models.rar.